 The Mackay Mayor's Charity Ball hit the milestone of more than \$1 million donated to local charities since the creation of the event.

-About 15,000 museum items have been viewed with their condition,
+About 15,000 museum items have been viewed with their condition, significance and location recorded as part of the Museum Rationalisation Project.

 \$231,934 in RADF funding was awarded to support arts, cultural and heritage opportunities in our community.